avani17101/Poisson-Matting/ProjectProposal.md

 ### Global poisson matting

-The image is divided into three regions: definitely foreground Ω<sub>F</sub>, definitely background $\Omega_B$ and “unknown” Ω. To recover matte for the unknown region, we minimize the following equation:
+The image is divided into three regions: definitely foreground Ω<sub>F</sub>, definitely background Ω<sub>B</sub> and “unknown” Ω. To recover matte for the unknown region, we minimize the following equation:
 This is an Iterative optimization process as follows:
 ##### 1. (F - B) Initialization
-For each pixel in Ω, F and B are approximated by corresponding to nearest pixels in $\Omega_F$​ and $\Omega_B $​.
+For each pixel in Ω, F and B are approximated by corresponding to nearest pixels in Ω<sub>F</sub> and Ω<sub>B</sub>​.
 The (F - B) image is then smoothened by a Gaussian filter.

 ##### 2. α reconstruction
 By solving the Poisson equation using current (F - B) and ∇I.